apache/sling-old-svn-mirror/bundles/scripting/javascript/README.md

-Apache Sling JavaScript (Rhino) Scripting Support
+# Apache Sling Scripting JavaScript Support

+This module is part of the [Apache Sling](https://sling.apache.org) project.

-Support for JavaScript scripting.
+Support for JavaScript (Rhino) scripting.